teilomillet/seekdeep/README.md

 - **Budget Forcing ("Beast Mode")**: Ensuring the system delivers an answer before budget expiration
 - **Memory Management**: Keeping track of what's been tried and learned
 - **Query Expansion**: Sophisticated query reformulation with synonyms and related terms
+- **Early Stopping**: Ending research when a satisfactory answer is found
+- **Factuality Checks**: Detecting and handling fictional or non-existent topics

+## Available Implementations

+This repository includes a basic implementation of the DeepSearch concept:

+**Basic Implementation** (`seekdeep_example.py`): A straightforward implementation that directly uses ChromaDB and the Ollama API.

 ## Core Functions Explained